- a winning philosophy

 Carnegie Fonder joins United Nations Global Compact, the world´s leading voluntary corporate citizenship initiative.
 We also join CDP and its global disclosure system that enables companies to measure and manage their environmental impacts.

 Carnegie Fonder AB is moved from Carnegie Holding into a newly formed group, entirely dedicated to asset management.
-The new owner is Caram AB, which in turn is owned by Altor Fund III, and Carnegie Fonder’s staff.
+The new owner is Carneo Asset Managers, which in turn is owned by Altor Fund III.

 In August Carnegie Total is launched, an asset allocation fund that invests in our most successful funds.